 OCD and generalized anxiety can both involve reassurance seeking.
 The difference often lies in rigidity and ritual.
 A child may need the same phrase, the same sequence, or the same check.
 If the ritual is interrupted, distress may rise quickly.

 Parents often feel torn between compassion and limits.
 That tension is real.
 You can validate the fear without agreeing with OCD’s demand.
-A simple response may sound like: I can see this feels scary, and we are going to practice not doing the ritual right now.
+Try to name the feeling, keep your words short, and avoid debating the content of the obsession.

 How Clinicians Evaluate Pediatric OCD

 A childhood OCD diagnosis usually involves a clinical interview with the child and caregivers.
 The clinician asks about intrusive thoughts, rituals, distress, time spent, impairment, family patterns, school functioning, and safety.
-They may use rating scales, but forms do not replace clinical judgment.
+Rating scales may help, but forms do not replace clinical judgment.

-The evaluation should also explore development, sleep, medical concerns, medications, substance exposure in older teens, family mental health history, and recent stressors.
+The evaluation should also explore development, sleep, medical concerns, medications, family mental health history, and recent stressors.
+In older teens, clinicians may also ask about substance exposure.
 Sudden severe symptoms, neurologic signs, or major changes in eating, movement, or behavior may require medical assessment.

 Parents can prepare by writing down examples.
 Include what triggers the fear, what the child does next, how long it lasts, what family members do, and what happens when the ritual is blocked.
 Teachers can add observations about work completion, avoidance, bathroom use, peer interactions, and test distress.